pgRouting/pgrouting/doc/topology/pgr_createVerticesTable.rst

 	(1 row)

-The example uses the :ref:`sampledata` network.
+The example uses the :doc:`sampledata` network.

 See Also